sachinkumanache/Multi-Vendor-E-Commerce-App/README.md

-# SampurnaBazaar - E-commerce Web Application
+# SampurnaBazaar – Multi-Vendor E-Commerce App

 ## Introduction
 SampurnaBazaar is a fully functional e-commerce web application designed for both vendors and customers.
 It allows vendors to manage product listings and customers to browse, filter, and purchase products.
 This project simulates the end-to-end shopping experience from signup/login to checkout.
 Built with a clean UI and interactive features, the application demonstrates key front-end development concepts and integrates Firebase Realtime Database for backend services.
 User authentication and session management are handled using local storage.